 4. Does the counselor seek regular peer consultation?
 An important professional activity for any wise counselor is regular consultation with peers or consultants.
 Consultation serves a number of purposes, such as, but not limited to, reviewing cases, receiving advice, getting unstuck, discovering one’s own blind spots, and noticing how one’s own “stuff” may be getting in the way.
 Consultation provides a counselor with a necessary reality check, a degree of objectivity, and feedback.
 Even the best therapists benefit from the help of others.

 6. Does the counselor encourage dependence or independence?
 Good therapy doesn’t solve your problems; it helps you to solve your own.
 Likewise, good therapy doesn’t soothe your overwhelming feelings; it helps you learn to soothe your own feelings.
-Like the old proverb, therapy is most powerful when it helps people to learn to fish for themselves rather than rely on another to feed them.
+Like the old proverb, the best therapy is most powerful when it helps people learn to fish for themselves rather than rely on another to feed them.
 If your counselor provides wisdom, answers, or emotional support without encouraging you to access your own resources, it is more likely you will become dependent on your therapist to help you feel better, rather than learning to depend on yourself.

-7. Has your counselor done his or her own therapy?
+7. Has your counselor done their own therapy?
 One of the best ways to learn how to help someone to heal is to do your own therapy and to experience the healing process firsthand.
 Thus, therapists who have been in their own therapy benefit from this as a learning experience and are probably better equipped to help because of it.
 Most good healers are wounded healers—those who, in the process of healing their own wounds, have developed the know-how to help others to heal theirs.

 8. Does the therapist have experience helping others with the particular issues for which you are seeking therapy?
 The more experience therapists have addressing a particular issue, concern, or problem area, the more expertise they have developed.

 9. Does the counselor make guarantees or promises?
 It’s important for a therapist to provide hope but not absolute unconditional guarantees.
 If you have the will to change and put in the necessary time and energy, healing is possible.
 Most of our wounds and defenses are the result of what has happened to us and to those around us.
-Healing can happen quickly in psychotherapy, but only after getting safely through the layers of protective gate keepers, which understandably can take a long time.
-So, although everyone is capable of healing, changes can take years to happen for some people; unfortunately, because time is limited, some may never achieve the level of healing they desire in this lifetime.
-In addition, people are not always at a time and place in their growth where they are ready to heal, and a given therapist may not be the right person to help them.
+Healing can happen quickly in psychotherapy, but only after getting safely through the layers of protective gatekeepers, which understandably can take a long time.
+Although everyone is capable of healing, changes can take years to happen for some people; unfortunately, because time is limited, some may never achieve the level of healing they desire in this lifetime.
+In addition, people are not always at a time and place in their growth where they are ready to heal, and a given therapist may not be the best person to help them.
 Overall, there are numerous factors at play in the therapy process that may contribute to or interfere with healing; we are conscious of some of these factors and unaware of others.
 And so, there are no guarantees without conditions.
 More information is available in the section titled “Sometimes We Can’t Help” on the Elements of Good Therapy page.

 American Association for Marriage and Family Therapy (AAMFT) Code of Ethics